MUS SELF-FUNDED WORKERS' COMPENSATION PROGRAM

 Both the employee and employer should complete each section of the FROI as thoroughly as possible with information available, including details on when, where and how the injury or illness occurred and who was involved.
 However, the FROI should be completed and submitted as soon as possible for best possible outcomes; additional information not immediately available may be reported later.

 Each campus has a claim coordinator who will review the claim and may contact you and possibly your supervisor for more or clarifying information.
 The claim coordinator does not make any determinations regarding the claim.
 When finalized, the campus claim coordinator submits the claim to a professional claim adjuster.

-MUS employees who work and reside outside Montana on a more than temporary basissee additional instructions.
+MUS employees who work and reside outside Montana on a more than temporary basis must follow a specific non-Montana claim process.
 Workers’ compensation is regulated state-by-state, MUS purchases a workers’ compensation insurance policy to ensure its non-Montana employees have appropriate state-specific coverage.
-This claim process may vary slightly from that described for Montana employees.

 - a) If the Supervisor is present with the employee, they respond to the questions that follow immediately after the employee's section of the FROI.

 - Campus claim coordinator finalizes FROI and submits it to a professional claim adjuster.

 The claim examiner has primary responsibility for managing the claim and recovery process.
 The claim examiner will make initial contacts and provide a claim number to the employee – for minor claims, initial contact may be by mail.
 The claim examiner is responsible for evaluating the claim, determining compensability, authorizing medical care, and working with the workers’ recovery team to ensure the entire treatment and recovery process is well managed.
 The workers’ recovery team includes the employee and employee’s supervisor, medical provider(s), campus claim coordinator, and claim examiner.
 More complex claims may involve additional specialists.